 - 22.1 Waivers are not to be used as an alternative to a lack of forward planning.
 Where a waiver is needed due to unforeseen circumstances, it will be expected that the waiver will be for a short period of time to allow for a tender/quotation process to be carried out.
-Waivers which have been submitted to extend contracts or for reasons of extreme urgency must have a timetable attached to highlight when the procurement process is going to be undertaken within the framework of the Contract Procurement Rules. - 22.2 In relation to procurements above the WTO GPA Threshold, few elements of these Rules may be waived.
+Waivers which have been submitted to extend contracts or for reasons of extreme urgency must have a timetable attached to highlight when the procurement process is going to be undertaken within the framework of the Contract Procurement Rules. - 22.2 In relation to procurements above the EU Threshold, few elements of these Rules may be waived.
 Please contact Legal for advice as the general law of public procurement is more complicated than can be summarised in these Rules.
-Approval must be obtained from the Service Director: Legal and Community and the Service Director: Resources but they may refer the matter to Cabinet for approval. - 22.3 In relation to procurements below the WTO GPA Threshold only, any individual provision in these Rules may be waived.
-The waiver has to be agreed by: - a) a Service Director, in consultation with the Service Director: Resources and the Service Director: Legal and Community, if the Contract Value is £100,000 or less (whether for goods, services or works); or - b) the Service Director: Legal and Community and the Service Director: Resources in consultation with the appropriate Executive Member for contracts over £100,000 however they may refer the matter to Cabinet for approval; or - c) the Managing Director activating the Council's 'Major Incident Plan' or a business recovery plan (as outlined in the business continuity management strategy). - 22.4 All waivers other than a major incident, require a written report being submitted in advance by the authorised officer explaining that the waiver is justified because either: - a) the nature of the market for the works to be carried out or the supplies or services to be provided has been investigated and is demonstrated to be such that a departure from the requirements of Contract Procurement Rules is justifiable; or - b) the contract is for supplies, works or services that are required in circumstances of extreme urgency that could not reasonably have been foreseen; or - c) the circumstances of the proposed contract are covered by legislative exemptions; or - d) where it is in the Council's overall interest; or - e) there are other circumstances which are genuinely exceptional. - 22.5 A record of the decision and the reasons for it must be kept by the Service Director: Legal and Community. - 22.6 For contracts with a value above £25k, a contract award notice must be published to Contracts Finder or Find a Tender.
+Approval must be obtained from the Service Director: Legal and Community and the Service Director: Resources but they may refer the matter to Cabinet for approval. - 22.3 In relation to procurements below the EU Threshold only, any individual provision in these Rules may be waived.
+The waiver has to be agreed by: - a) a Service Director, in consultation with the Service Director: Resources and the Service Director: Legal and Community, if the Contract Value is £100,000 or less (whether for goods, services or works); or - b) the Service Director: Legal and Community and the Service Director: Resources in consultation with the appropriate Executive Member for contracts over £100,000 however they may refer the matter to Cabinet for approval; or - c) the Managing Director activating the Council's 'Major Incident Plan' or a business recovery plan (as outlined in the business continuity management strategy). - 22.4 All waivers other than a major incident, require a written report being submitted in advance by the authorised officer explaining that the waiver is justified because either: - the nature of the market for the works to be carried out or the supplies or services to be provided has been investigated and is demonstrated to be such that a departure from the requirements of Contract Procurement Rules is justifiable; or - b) the contract is for supplies, works or services that are required in circumstances of extreme urgency that could not reasonably have been foreseen; or - c) the circumstances of the proposed contract are covered by legislative exemptions (whether under EU or UK law); or

+- d) where it is in the Council's overall interest; or - e) there are other circumstances which are genuinely exceptional. - 22.5 A record of the decision and the reasons for it must be kept by the Service Director: Legal and Community.